jallen2034/Park-Locator-React/README.md

 ## Tech Stack

-JavaScript, React with Material-UI, Google Maps API for JavaScript, Node/Express.js, Firebase Authentication, PostgreSQL, Node.js to script and automate populating my postgres DB using the Google Places API for Node.js.
+JavaScript, React with Material-UI, Google Maps API for JavaScript, Node/Express.js, PostgreSQL, Node.js to script and automate populating my postgres DB using the Google Places API for Node.js.

 ## Project goals & changes from Park locator 1.0